mugil0095/mugil0095/Readme.md

 - **Diffusion Model**: Utilized for detecting reconstruction errors and extracting features from video frames.
 - **CNN+LSTM Model**: Processes features extracted by the diffusion model for binary classification tasks.
-- **Evaluation Metrics**: Computes accuracy, precision, recall, and F1-score for evaluating the performance of the classification model.

 ## Requirements